 Building a Hoop Barn

-Hoop barns are quite easy and economical to build and the first step in constructing a hoop building is choosing a good site.
-We will publish more erection instructions and tips in this builder series.
+Hoop barns are quite easy and economical to build and the first step in building a hoop building is choosing a good site.
+Siting a hoop building is not hard, we’ll walk you through it.

-We are going to assume you have a basic idea of the size and style of hoop shed you want and perhaps need some guidance on where to locate your hoop barn for best performance.
+We are going to assume you have a basic idea of the size and style of hoop shed you want and perhaps need some guidance on where to site your hoop barn for best performance.

 You will also need to know the true boundaries of your property including existing utilities and drainage areas before you start digging.
-Property easements, shared driveways, public and private utilities and existing structures will also dictate the location of your fabric barn.
+Property easements, shared driveways, public and private utilities and existing structures will also dictate the siting of your hoop building.
 Don’t skip this step as zoning violations can bring construction of any building to a screeching halt!

 Another thing to consider is your general geographic location.
 If you are farther South where the winters are mild and the summers are brutal, you have different needs than someone building a barn farther North.
 In the South, you’re want to locate to catch as much of the prevailing breeze in the summers as you can.
 Hoop buildings have great natural ventilation, enjoy it.

 In considering your hoop shed’s proximity to other things.
 In the South the biggest reason is simply that you will need to be able to access all sides of your building for occasional maintenance.
-Up North, buildings a hoop building is a different story, once again.
+Up North, building a hoop building is a different story, once again.
 You do not want to locate your hoop shed so close to another building, shelter belt or anything else that it causes snow to build up on the sides of your building.
 Leave some breathing room between so snow can slide off your pe fabric building like it’s supposed to.

 Many building sites will require some machine preparation.
 If this is your situation, make sure the dirt work’s within either your abilities or your budget.
-On the other hand, hoop buidings are flexible and can be designed to work almost anywhere.
+On the other hand, hoop buildings are flexible and can be designed to work almost anywhere.
 One of the first hoop barns we built was on a concrete wall higher than I could reach on one end and less than recommended on the other.
-It’s still doing fine 19 years later.
+It’s still doing fine 21 years later.